 Why Self-Employed Mortgages Are Treated Differently

 Unlike salaried buyers, self-employed borrowers often face extra scrutiny from lenders.
 This is not because banks want to make things hard—it is about assessing income stability and predictability.
-Here’s what lenders typically look at:- Income variability: Lenders prefer consistent earnings over multiple years.

 - CRA write-offs: Business deductions can reduce your net income on paper.